Deadshot0x7/.github/profile/README.md

 # Contribuation
 Want to Contribute to the Piyasha , Well fill the google form (https://forms.gle/ZhDD5eEnhtVffFUbA) and make a  custom rom for your Device or solve any of the issue related to your Device

+Minimum Requirment to contribut to te Piyasha
+1. High Speed Internet
+2. Having Disk More than of 100 gigs
+3. Knowlege of git and github

 <!--

 **Here are some ideas to get you started:**